RESOStandards/reso-upi/README.md

 In the U.S., Parcel Numbers are a matter of public record.
 However, in other countries / scenarios, there may be some data that cannot be conveyed due to intellectual property concerns or for other reasons.

-The matching and de-duplication aspects of the UPI still work even when hashed since if the same components and data were used between two records, their hashes would be the same.
+The matching and deduplication aspects of the UPI still work even when hashed since if the same components and data were used between two records, their hashes would be the same.

-As for choice of hashes, since we're dealing with particularly sensitive data that others wouldn't want shared, one-way hashing (i.e. cryptographic hashes) are a natural choice since they sufficiently obscure the source data.
-They're also NIST/Global standards used in large-scale production environments like GitHub, Blockchain and Ethereum, as well as other scenarios and have support out of the box in most libraries.
+As for choice of hashes, since we're dealing with particularly sensitive data that others wouldn't want shared, one-way hashing (i.e. cryptographic hashing) is a natural choice since they sufficiently obscure the source data.
+They're also NIS and global standards used in large-scale production environments like GitHub, Blockchain and Ethereum, as well as other scenarios and have support out of the box in most libraries.

 One-way hashes also offer collision-resistance, which is important for the universality of the UPI.